Scuba Signals is an alert and monitoring feature that enables users to:

 Specify a list of recipients that will be notified if an alert is triggered

-Receive email notifications with an attached data visualization and a link to the query
+Receive notifications with an attached data visualization and a link to the query

-Scuba Signals can be defined in the Explore feature in the definition window under the Signals tab.
-All the measures that you want to use in a Signal configuration need to be defined in advance under the “definition” section.
+Scuba Signals are defined in the Explore page next to the query definition window, under the Signals tab.
+The measures that you want to use in a Signal configuration need to be defined in advance under the “definition” section.
 If the measures are not defined, they will not show up for use under Condition.

-Now that you have defined the measures you want to compare, we can head over the Scuba Signals by clicking on the “Automation” tab.
+Now that you have defined the measure(s) you want to monitor, we can head over the Scuba Signals by clicking on the Signals tab.

 Step 4 - Scheduling & Delivery

-Then, enter an email subject line and who should receive the email alert.
+Then, enter an email subject line and who should receive the email alert, and click Create.

-After creating this Signal, the listed emails will receive an email alert with the 20% Drop Alert subject line anytime the specified Signal condition is met.
-Checking “Include Graph” will add a data visualization of the drop as an email image attachment.
+After creating this Signal, the listed email will receive an email alert with the Events over 500 subject line any time the specified Signal condition is met.
+Checking “Include Graph” will add an inline snapshot of the chart from when the condition was met.
 Including the Query URL will include a link to bring the recipient directly to the specific query in Scuba so that deeper analysis can be performed as necessary.